cwru-sdle/kgcpy/README.md

 ## [1.1.1] - 2023-08-15 - Update documentation
 ## [1.1.2] - 2023-08-15 - Update example codes
 ## [1.1.4] - 2024-06-24 - Efficency improvements, GitHub release, testing
+## [1.1.5] - 2024-07-03 - Changed name to better conform to convention

 #  Description
-The kgcPy package is a python version of “kgc: Köppen-Geiger Climatic Zones” R package on CRAN https://cran.r-project.org/web/packages/kgc/index.html, with addiontal functions.
+The kgcpy package is a python version of “kgc: Köppen-Geiger Climatic Zones” R package on CRAN https://cran.r-project.org/web/packages/kgc/index.html, with addiontal functions.

 Aids in identifying the Köppen-Geiger (KG) climatic zone for a given location.
 The Köppen-Geiger climate zones were first published in 1884, as a system to classify regions of the earth by their relative heat and humidity through the year, for the benefit of human health, plant and agriculture and other human activity [1].
 This climate zone classification system, applicable to all of the earths surface, has continued to be developed by scientists up to the present day.